amansdali/Exploding-Kittens-Local-Online-Game/README.md

 ## Setup:
 ### Requirements
-Java version 24 or above
+Java JDK 24 or later

 ### Installation
 Cloning From Github: